 In my neighborhood, friendly typically comes along with not only a smile but also a helping hand.
 Apparently United doesn’t believe in that sort of nonsense.
-I witnessed a poor lady (who happened to be short and a little frail-looking) struggling to get her suitcase into the overhead compartment.
+I witnessed a poor lady struggling to get her suitcase into the overhead compartment.
 When she asked for help she was rebuked.
 Apparently United has a policy against putting baggage in the overhead compartment for a passenger.
 They are able to “assist” but not do it for you.
-According to some manual that was quoted this means “to push with one hand in order to help close the door of the overhead”.
+According to some manual that was quoted this means “to push with one hand in order to help close the door of the overhead.”
 Really?
-This poor lady couldn’t lift her bag up, and that flight attendant couldn’t help.
+This poor passenger couldn’t military press her bag, and the flight attendant followed an instruction manual saying she couldn’t help.
 Luckily the gentleman in front of me was friendly and was able to give her a hand.
 (And kudos to the flight attendant on my trip yesterday morning – she ignored the policy and actually lent a hand.)

 Your brand must be aspirational, but it must also be authentic.

 - You will lose credibility.
 I don’t believe anything United says anymore.
 The thing they staked their entire reputation on turned out to be a lie.
 How can I trust them with the little things?
 If they tell me that my flight is delayed for 10 minutes, why wouldn’t I expect it to be delayed for 30 minutes?